purtuga/ComponentElement/README.md

 ## Props

 Props can be defined using the `prop` decorator.
 Props defined this way are automatically reflected in `state.props`.
 The decorator can also be used to set props as being able to be defined via HTML attributes.
+When defined as an attribute, that attribute must be defined as all lower case - example: a prop named `listName` set an attribute, will need to be defined as `listname`.

 ## License